 This effect is partly because affiliate marketing is very targeted.
 If someone searches for “lose weight before a wedding”, and you have a review of the product titled “Weight Loss Before Weddings”, there's a good chance you'll make a sale.
 To do this, you need to find suitable programs to promote.
 There are hundreds of thousands of companies out there.

 Doing so isn’t nearly as difficult as it might sound.
 As an affiliate marketer, you can focus on products and services that people are already interested in.
-There’s no need to try and make a cold sale.
+There’s no need to cold email or hard sell.
+If someone wants to retire and buy a bass boat, they're gonna get a bass boat, even if it costs them $30,000 (ehem, retirement is also a lifestyle)!

 With the right planning, affiliate marketing can be a very powerful technique.
-You don’t need to know it all at the beginning either.
+As someone who's been through the process myself, I can also say that a huge advantage is that you can learn as you earn.
 Affiliate marketing is something that you can start on slowly and improve with over time.

 Unlike a brick and mortar business, you won't have to take out a bank loan to start.
 Just pay for hosting and domains, then do the work yourself in the evenings.
 Huge successes stem from exactly that process, including my own.